06chaynes/http-cache/docs/src/development/supporting-a-backend-cache-manager.md

 }
 ```

-Our `FileCacheManager` struct now meets the requirements of both the `CacheManager` and `StreamingCacheManager` traits and provides true streaming support without buffering large response bodies in memory!
+Our `StreamingManager` struct now meets the requirements of both the `CacheManager` and `StreamingCacheManager` traits and provides streaming support without buffering large response bodies in memory!